LeSpocky/ptxdist/doc/ref_code_signing_helpers.rst

     cs_get_ca <role>

-Get path to the CA in PEM format for role.
+Get path to the CA keyring in PEM format for role.

 Preconditions:

-- a certificate must have been appended to the CA
-  (see :ref:`cs_append_ca_from_pem`, :ref:`cs_append_ca_from_der`,
+- a certificate must have been appended to the CA keyring (see :ref:`cs_append_ca_from_pem`, :ref:`cs_append_ca_from_der`, :ref:`cs_append_ca_from_uri`)
-  :ref:`cs_append_ca_from_uri`)